Canada Lotto Max FAQs

 Question: Why do draw times vary so much?

 Answer: When the Lotto Max jackpot is under CA$50 million, only one draw takes place, with results available shortly afterwards.
-However, if the MaxMillions games are in play, each CA$1 million prize has a separate draw, which means the process can take some time.
-Often the full results will not be available until the following day.Back to Top
+However, if MaxMillions draws are in play, each CA$1 million prize has a separate draw, which means the draw can take some time.
+Often this can mean full results will not be available until the following day.Back to Top

 Question: What happens to MaxMillions prizes that are not won?